notneat/arduino/README.md

 # Arduino
-The code for my arduino projects are here.
+The code for my arduino projects.

 The comments inside the code are all in Brazillian Portuguese.